 This week, Instagram have announced some new changes into how young people’s social media accounts can be managed in order to detract from unwanted followers and messages from strangers.
-This has been in response to ensuring that the platform is doing what they can to keep children and young people safe online whilst allowing them to continue to experience the benefits of social media.

 Private Accounts for Under 16s